• Skip to primary navigation

 Allow your lentils to soak all day or overnight.

-2-3 times a day run cool water over the lentils to rinse them and then drain them well to remove excess water and prevent mold growth during the germination process.
+Two t three times a day, run cool water over the lentils to rinse them and then drain them well to remove excess water and prevent mold growth during germination.

 Once the sprouting jar is full, transfer the jar to the refrigerator, and you can keep them for up to a week.